Cxemcast 033 – Voin Oruwu

 Everyone knows you as Koloah.
-Why did you create Voin Oruwu project?
+Why have you created Voin Oruwu project?

-At some point, Koloah project has just stalled.
+At some point, Koloah project has come to a dead end.
 I had no releases for two years, even though I was spending most of the time in the studio.
-I changed the approach to writing music, switched instruments, thus the sound modified.
-The structure of the track became different.
+I changed the approach to writing music, switched instruments, thus the sound was modified.
+The structure of tracks has became different.
 The new project is the result of finding new forms and aesthetics of sound.
-Originally, I conceived Voin Oruwu as a conceptual live performance with deep background and story.
+Originally, I conceived Voin Oruwu as a conceptual live performance with deep background and a story.
 In the end, it appeared to be just live.

-Initially, I am a film director and Voin Oruwu was supposed to be a kind of realization of my ideas for the last five or six years.
-I wrote the story, which I planned to complement with five video works: two clips, two different performances and a short film.
-A small team agreed to help me, but since it was a completely DIY project, I just ran out of time, effort and money to pull this all.
-I put everything on pause for now, made up another program - more ‘dance’ one – and I play it.
+Initially, I am a film director, and Voin Oruwu somehow was to become a realization of my ideas for the last five or six years.
+I wrote a story, which I planned to follow up with five video works: two clips, two different performances, and a short film.
+I had a small team of people who agreed to help me, but since it was a completely DIY project, I just ran out of time, effort and money to pull this all together.
+I put everything on pause for now, made up another program – more ‘dance’ one – and I play it.
 This mix is closer to what I wanted to say when I first started Voin Oruwu project.

-It takes place in an alternate universe that is similar to ours, only it is more upgrade - the world is ruled by science, but not war.
-In general, it is a multilayered story about man and society.
-I think that we could follow this scenario as well, however took the wrong way at some point in history.
+It takes place in an alternative universe that is similar to ours, only it is more advanced – the world is ruled by science, not war.
+In general, it is a multi-layered story about humans and society.
+I think that we could have followed this scenario, but took a wrong turn at some point in history.

 I have an impression that there are many oriental motifs in your music.
 How can you explain it?

-I love history and I have a weakness for oriental culture, mostly - Arabic.
+I love history and I have a weakness for oriental culture, mostly Arabic.
 This world is filled with a lot of interesting things.
-I think that Arabic music culture greatly affects the overall global one and, above all, I enjoy its mystique.
+I think that the Arabic music culture has great effect upon the global tendencies and, above all, I enjoy its mysticism.
 It reflects my mood.

 At the same time one could sense the aesthetics of ambient music in the style of Ben Frost, Tim Hecker and others.
-Are you close to their music?
+Is their music close to you?

-Yes, but I can´t say that they affected me in a way.
+Yes, but I can’t say that they affected me in some way.
 I get inspiration from other things.
-My main inspiration are space and parallel universes.
+My main inspiration is space and parallel universes.
 It is an infinity for imagination.
-My mother had many books, around three thousand, two-third of which are fantasy.
+My mother had many books, about three thousand of them, and two thirds were science fiction.
 One of the first movies that I remember are "Lex" and "Through the Horizon".
-They influenced me immensely at a time.
+They influenced me immensely at the time.
 By the way, my mother loves my music very much.

 What will happen to Koloah?

-Koloah remains.
+Koloah stays.
 I continue to work with many artists.
 I do music production and sound design.
 I’ve recently completed several projects as a sound producer.